MeganTran6023/MeganTran6023/README.md

 # 👋 Hi I'm Megan Tran!

-I am an Pathway To Computing Graduate Certificate Student at the University of South Florida.
+I am an Pathway To Computing Graduate Certificate Student at the University of South Florida and will be beginning the MSCS Program in Fall 2025.
 Currently, I work on machine learning projects using Python in Dr. Templeton's Lab at USF.
-On the side, I engage with side projects such as video game development with Unity.
+On the side, I engage with side projects such as video game development with Unity to advance my understanding of the various types of technologies companies implement.

 # Stats